jcu-transport-physics/liquid-transport-data/README.md

 ## How to contribute

+1. Create a [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) of the repository.
-1. Create a [git branch](https://www.atlassian.com/git/tutorials/using-branches) with a title like "JDoe2015"
+2. Create a [git branch](https://www.atlassian.com/git/tutorials/using-branches) with a title like "JDoe2015" in line with the first author and year.
-2. Open a pull request for the branch
-3. Create a new folder that contains:
+4. Create a new folder that contains:

 ```
-JDoe2015/JDoe2015Title.pdf
 JDoe2015/JDoe2015.csv
 ```